Zavier Scott

-Zavier Scott (born July 17, 1999) is an American professional football player who is a running back for the Minnesota Vikings of the National Football League (NFL).
+Zavier Scott (born July 17, 1999) is an American professional football running back for the Chicago Bears of the National Football League (NFL).
 He played college football for the UConn Huskies and Maine Black Bears.

 Early life

-Scott was born at the United States Army base Fort Hood in Texas.
+Scott was born July 17, 1999, at the United States Army base Fort Hood in Texas.
 His father served in the Army, and the family moved several times during Scott's childhood, including to Tennessee, Kentucky, Virginia, and Germany.
-While attending Vilseck High School, Scott had the opportunity to play American football against U.S. military base teams across Europe.
+While attending Vilseck High School in Vilseck, Germany, Scott had the opportunity to play American football against U.S. military base teams across Europe.

 College career

-Scott started college at the University of Connecticut in 2017; he redshirted his freshman season.
+Scott played college football for the Connecticut Huskies in 2017; he redshirted his freshman season.
 Playing both running back and wide receiver, he played in ten games in 2018 and four games in 2019.

-He transferred to the University of Maine for the 2020 season, which was played in spring of 2021 due to the COVID-19 pandemic, playing in two games.
+Scott transferred to play for the Maine Black Bears starting with the 2020 season, which took place in spring of 2021 due to the COVID-19 pandemic, playing in two games that season.
 He played in 11 games in both 2021 and 2022.
 While playing running back and wide receiver, Scott was also a kick returner at Maine, and additionally took snaps at tight end and as a quarterback in the Wildcat formation.
-In 2022, he was named to the third-team all-Colonial Athletic Association Football Conference team as a fullback/halfback.
+In 2022, he was named third-team all-Colonial Athletic Association Football Conference as a fullback/halfback.